plone/volto/docs/source/blocks/settings.md

         ]
       }
     },
-    // A block can have elements included in ToC (Table of Contents Block)
+     // A block can have elements included in ToC (Table of Contents block)
     tocEntry: (blockData, data) => {
     // Arguments of the function will be the data of the block
     // which will interact with ToC and the data of ToC